guilmont/GRender/README.md

 ## Template

-An old polymer prototype that I extended to show some features available and how one can use GRender.
-Under the hood, it creates a Gaussian chain and batch spheres and cylinders using OpenGL.
+Template contains all the necessary information to get any project started.
+It uses some of the main features available in the package.

 <img src="./screenshot.png" alt="demo" width="98%">